Condemor-bit/autoac_pi/README.md

 and change the following lines

 driver          = default
-device          = /dev/lirc0  #if you add sender and reciver IR should be /dev/lirc01
+device          = /dev/lirc0  #if you add sender and receiver IR should be /dev/lirc01

 >sudo nano /boot/config.txt